cbCielblanc/deckbuilding/scenes/README.md

 ## Flow

 `MainMenu.tscn` loads first and lets the player choose solo, network or tutorial.
 Menus display in a 1280×720 window so the game launches in a compact mode.
 In multiplayer the `LobbyMenu.tscn` waits until enough peers join before moving to `Main.tscn`.
 When a match begins, the window switches to exclusive fullscreen at 1920×1080.
 During play the board and terrain are spawned under `GameManager`.
-Dialogs for the market and biome shop are instantiated only when opened, keeping the scene tree lean.
+Dialogs for the market and biome shop are instantiated only when opened, keeping the scene tree lean. `GameManager` spawns `BiomeShopDialog` at every season start so players can purchase biome cards before the first turn.

 ## Key Scenes
 | Scene | Purpose |